m0zzaR/CalCompanion/README.md

 and in order to get the knowledge and accuracy of a Cal advisor, we use context analysis based on class information, teacher biographies and enrollment information.

 u/brOSKI is finetuned with the help of together.ai, which offers a very easy to use API to train and deploy the model.
-Unfornutaly, the API does not yet support finetuned models to be used with the API, only on the together.ai website.
+Unfortunately, the API does not yet support your finetuned models to be used with your local code, only on the together.ai website.
 So unless you are signed into my account, you cannot YET talk to u/brOSKI.
 Nonetheless, there will be some pictures provided below of some of the awesomely funny answers u/brOSKI gives.

 This program was build during CalHacks 2023 so it has only been in development for about 48 hours (as of 10/29/2023).
 Considering the extremely